Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Any visit to Hawaii must include experiencing hula dancing.
 Each island has its own variation of the dance, and the style of dress.
 In Oahu, he traditional clothing worn by dancers is often a bit more conservative than visitors expect.

-Our absolute favorite free things to do in Oahu, right in Waikiki, is to watch the traditional torch lighting ceremony and dance performance on Kuhio Beach.
+Our absolute favorite free thing to do in Waikiki is to watch the traditional torch lighting ceremony and dance performance on Kuhio Beach.
 At 6:00 in the winter months (Nov-Jan) and 6:30 the rest of the year, the performances take place on Thursdays and Saturdays.
 They have become pretty popular, so head to the beach early with your towels so you can get a good seat.
-To find it from the main section of Waikiki Beach, walk towards Diamond Head until you see the grassy mound with a large banyan trees and a statue of Duke Kahanamoku.
+To find it from the main section of Waikiki Beach, walk towards Diamond Head until you see the grassy mound with large banyan trees and a statue of Duke Kahanamoku.

 A luau is the ultimate splurge in Hawaii, and one of the few that we think are definitely worth the money.
 It brings together so many elements of Hawaiian culture into an entire night of entertainment, and delicious food.
 However, if you cannot justify spending that amount of money, bring a traditional plate lunch to the torch lighting ceremony, and it is almost the next best thing!